-For $100 the UM1 is a good single BA but is hampered by the severe treble roll off that limits its flexibility in playback of a few genres.
-It is a wonderfully comfortable earphone with above average build quality and accessory pack with the super foam tips.
-Don’t get me wrong though I found it likeable in many respects and easy to drive in terms of it’s smooth, clear and slightly warm tonality.
+For $100 the UM1 is a good single BA but is hampered by the severe treble roll-off that limits its flexibility in playback of a few genres.
+It is a wonderfully comfortable earphone with above average build quality and an accessory pack with the super foam tips.
+Don’t get me wrong though I found it likable in many respects and easy to drive in terms of it’s smooth, clear and slightly warm tonality.
 This is one earphone you listen to for a long time without your ears going on fire.

 But the trade-off between pleasing and upper mid to top end articulation is perhaps too much for me in the long run and I found myself really yearning for more sparkle and spaciousness in too many tracks to really say it is an earphone for all seasons.
 If you have an FA-DB02 this is a complete opposite so there might be some mileage in having a ‘ying and yang’ in your backpack for travels but as your only IEM, I think there are slightly better options if you hunt around.